jdh8/jdh8.org/_posts/2020-01-05-responders-direct-cuebid.md

 Besides, we can keep the limit raise.
 Your partner is eager to show a stopper as notrump games score more than minor games.
 Including the limit raise in the cuebid does not affect the bidding structure.

-To sum up, we make the cuebid a versatile tool to combine the advantages of popular treatments.